micharbet/CLE/doc/HOWTO.md

 settings (prompt, aliases, history) separated with help of variable $CLE_USER that is inherited from first login on workstation through all subsequent sessions.
-At the same time, no default settings on the remote servers are altered so anybody who hates any change can still use old good ssh (su, sudo) and work in shell ith its default/poor settings.
+At the same time, no default settings on the remote servers are altered so anybody who hates changes can still use old good ssh, su and sudo and work in shell with its default/poor settings.

-Use following commands to initiate CLE sessions:
+### Use following commands to initiate CLE sessions:

 - `ssg [ssh-options] [account@]remote.host`
 This command is in fact 'ssh' wrapper that packs whole CLE - copies rc file